 Compared to alternative 1, alternative 2 would result in beneficial, long-term impacts for the three-state area, the five-county area, and the three communities.
-In West Yellowstone, the average beneficial impacts shown in table 70 are larger than those in the other areas (reaching the threshold of minor).
+In West Yellowstone, the average beneficial impacts shown in table 64 are larger than the other areas (reaching the threshold of minor).
 Alternative 2 provides for continued growth in visitation, especially through the use of snowcoaches.
 The beneficial impacts would be tempered by the cost of upgrading the existing snowmobile fleet to meet new requirements by December 2017.

 The impacts of these past, present, and reasonably foreseeable future actions would be the same as under alternative 1.
-These impacts are a result of actions that contribute to the local economies such as oil and gas leasing throughout the area, and the offering of other tourist attractions, such as the reopening of the Sleeping Giant Ski Resort near the East Entrance of the park.
+These impacts are a result of actions that contribute to the local economies such as oil and gas leasing throughout the area, and the offering of other tourist attractions, such as the reopening of the Sleeping Giant Ski Resort near the east entrance of the park.
 Actions that contribute to negative impacts include the current economic recession and increasing unemployment.
-The impacts of these actions, combined with the long-term beneficial impacts of alternative 2, would result in long-term beneficial impacts (to which alternative 2 would contribute a large part) in the towns of Jackson, Cody, and West Yellowstone.
+The impacts of these actions combined with the long-term beneficial impacts of alternative 2, would result in long-term beneficial impacts (of which alternative 2 would contribute a large part) in the towns of Jackson, Cody, and West Yellowstone.

-Compared to alternative 1, alternative 2 would result in beneficial, long-term impacts for the three-state area, the five county area, and the communities of Cody and Jackson.
-In West Yellowstone, the beneficial, long-term impacts would be larger on average.
-Alternative 2 would continue recent management, under which there has been some increase in visitation, especially for snowcoach use.
+In conclusion, compared to alternative 1, alternative 2 would result in beneficial, long-term impacts for the three-state area, the five county area, and the communities of Cody and Jackson.
+In West

+Yellowstone, the beneficial, long-term impacts would be larger on average.
+Alternative 2 continues current management, under which there has been some increase in visitation, especially for snowcoach use.
 Cumulative impacts would be long-term beneficial.

-Impacts of Alternative 3: Transition to Snowcoaches Meeting BAT Requirements Only
+Impacts of Alternative 3: Transition to Snowcoaches meeting BAT Requirements Only

 Alternative 3 would transition to BAT snowcoaches over a 3-year period starting in the 2017/2018 season.
-Snowcoach limits would increase while snowmobile limits are reduced during the 3-year phaseout.
-This alternative also calls for the closure of Sylvan Pass, which would eliminate visitation from the East Entrance by snowmobile or snowcoach.
-Until the phaseout begins, alternative 3 would have similar impacts to alternative 2, except in the town of Cody, which would lose all the economic benefits associated with motorized OSV winter visitors using the East Entrance (an average of 118 visitors from the 2009/2010 season through the 2011/2012 season).
+Snowcoach limits would increase, while snowmobile limits were reduced during the 3-year phaseout.
+It also calls for the closure of Sylvan Pass, which would eliminate visitation from the east entrance by snowmobile or snowcoach.
+Until the phaseout begins, alternative 3 would have similar impacts to alternative 2, except in the town of Cody, which would lose all the economic benefits associated with motorized oversnow winter visitors using the east entrance (an average of 118 visitors over the last 3 winters).
 After the phaseout, visitation is expected to be higher than under alternative 1, but lower than under alternatives 2 and 4.
-Compared to alternative 1, alternative 3 is expected to bring beneficial, long-term impacts for all the communities of West Yellowstone and Jackson, as seen in table 70.
+Compared to alternative 1, alternative 3 is expected to bring beneficial, long-term impacts for all the communities of West Yellowstone and Jackson, as seen in table 64.
 Again, West Yellowstone is expected to experience the largest benefits of the different communities included in the analysis (reaching the threshold of minor).
 There would be no change for the community of Cody relative to alternative 1.
 The larger beneficial impacts closer to the upper bound limits would only materialize if visitor demand for snowcoach tours increases, because over time snowmobiles would be phased out.
-Tables 68 and 69 show a similar pattern for the three-state area and the five-county area.
-At the same time, greater use of snowcoaches would increase the cost to the businesses that would be required to upgrade the existing snowmobile fleet to meet new requirements by December 2017.
+Tables 62 and 63 show a similar pattern for the three-state area and the five-county area.
+At the same time, greater use of snowcoaches would increase the cost to businesses that would be required to upgrade the existing snowmobile fleet to meet new requirements by December 2017.